DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 >
 > While grappled in this way, the creature takes 3 (1d6) bludgeoning damage plus 7 (2d6) piercing damage at the start of each of its turns.
 The roots have AC 15, 20 hit points, vulnerability to radiant damage, and immunity to piercing and psychic damage.
 ### Ludmilla's Provocations
-Once the players pass through the shroud of mist, Ludmilla also engages them in combat.
+Once the players pass through the shroud of mist, Ludmilla also engages them in combat with her ***shroud of shadows*** activated.
 (Due to her automatic *contingency* feature, Ludmilla teleports away from the battlefield and flees if her first phase is reduced to 0 hit points.)

 <div class="statblock">
     <h2>Ludmilla, First Form</h2>